ustaxcourt/ef-cms/docs/pr-workflow.md

    2. Merge work into `court/irs` for IRS environment verification.
 This step can be skipped if no testing with IRS is necessary.
    3. If tests fail, see step 4 above in the [Flexion Developer section](#flexion-developer).
 3. Once a PR exists to `court/staging`, approve and merge the PR assuming it had already passed PO/PS review.
+4. We need to keep `court/test` up-to-date with the canonical code that is merged into `court/staging`.
+From time to time `court/staging` must be merged into `court/test`.
-4. Once deploy window opens, merge `court/staging` into `court/prod`.
+5. Once a deploy window opens, merge `court/staging` into `court/prod`.